icare0/weekly-transcription-bot/README.md

+The project is migrating to another database; this repository is no longer maintained.

 # Weekly Transcription Bot

 This project is a Discord bot designed to record, transcribe, and summarize weekly meetings held in voice channels.
 The bot uses the OpenAI API for transcription and summarization.